Loading figure…

 “ACA is a good start; improve ObamaCare.
 (Nov 2016)”

-Why: Sponsoring the State-Based Universal Health Care Act directly supports the goal of expanding healthcare access, aligning with the advocacy for broader improvements to the ACA and a Medicare for All system.
+Why: Sponsoring the State-Based Universal Health Care Act directly advances the position of supporting a larger government role in health coverage, aligning with the advocacy for universal healthcare.

 View source →Jun 10, 2026 · Congress.gov